tyleryouk/00os-origin/00reaper/README.md

 ## Cyclical Workflow Process

-The 00OS-commands development follows a six-step structured cyclical approach:
+The 00OS-commands development follows a six-step structured cyclical approach, **executed entirely and exclusively by 00reaper**:

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐